orangejellyfish/gatsby-2-starter-base/README.md

   data as props from ancestor components that pull in data from GraphQL) are placed in the `src/components` directory.

+- GraphQL fragments are placed in the `src/fragments` directory.
+This means all fragments are co-located so you don't have to search through all of your components to find one.

 [gatsby]: https://www.gatsbyjs.org/
 [oj]: https://orangejellyfish.com/
 [gprn]: https://www.npmjs.com/package/gatsby-plugin-react-next